Mouse-Over Cover Art for Details (scroll to bottom if using mobile OS)

 This release is provided with two main audio options, a DTS-HD High Resolution 7.1 mix of the original English soundtrack and a German DTS-HD High Resolution 7.1 dub mix.
 Additionally, there are German subtitles available.
 Although the DTS-HD HR mix is not lossless, its high bitrate provides superb sound quality that will be quite adequate for most people and will most likely be indistinguishable from a lossless DTS-HD Master Audio encoding on a preponderance of sound systems.

 The mix is not the most aggressive of 7.1 mix mixes I have ever heard, that designation will still have to go to either Saw V or the Japanese release of Ghost in the Shell, but the added channels provide for a more immersive soundstage filled with many ambient effects that make for a lively and entertaining presentation.
-The dialogue is intelligible, with only some vaguely noticeable clipping in one or two scenes, and in film’s dénouement, the sound effects are skillfully aided by a decent amount of low frequency extension, but don’t expect a through workout for the subwoofer from this soundtrack.
+The dialogue is intelligible, with only some vaguely noticeable clipping in one or two scenes, and in the film’s dénouement, the sound effects are skillfully aided by a decent amount of low frequency extension, but don’t expect a thorough workout for the subwoofer from this soundtrack.

 All supplements, save the Photo Gallery are provided in standard definition PAL on this release, so unless you are in a PAL region or using a player capable of making the conversion from PAL-to-NTSC, you will not be able to view those.
 The supplements offered are surprisingly interesting and, also interestingly, all in English.
 They have also managed to track down the film’s big stars, Jean Reno and Natalie Portman for interviews, which is a welcome bonus, making this release even more worthy of the moniker “Ultimate Edition.”